laravel/vapor-ui/README.md

 <a name="dashboard-authorization"></a>
 ### Dashboard Authorization

 Vapor UI exposes a dashboard at `/vapor-ui`.
-You will only be able to access this dashboard in the `local` environment or the through the vanity URL.
+By default, you will only be able to access this dashboard in the `local` environment.
 Within your `app/Providers/VaporUIServiceProvider.php` file, there is a `gate` method.
-This authorization gate controls access to Vapor UI through the **vanity URL**.
+This authorization gate controls access to Vapor UI in **non-local** environments.
 You are free to modify this gate as needed to restrict access to your Vapor UI dashboard:

 ```php
 /**